luismezaf/permission-manager-ts/README.md

 # PermissionManager.ts

-PermissionManager.ts is a utility library I decided to share with all of you after using it in my own projects and finding it extremely useful and convenient.
-It allows for simpler and more expressive management of permissions in JavaScript.
+PermissionManager.ts is a utility library that allows for simpler and more expressive management of permissions in JavaScript.

 ### Motivation